- Classes taught in French

 Fall semester or academic year students who wish to refresh their French skills before starting the standard class session may choose to participate in the fall or year early start programs, which include an intensive month of study in September for an additional 50 contact hours (3 semester credits) of French language and phonetics instruction.

 Transcripts are issued by the Cours de Civilisation Française de la Sorbonne.
-If a student enrolls in one of the API led courses, the teaching internship, or if their home university requires it, they can receive a transcript from the University of Massachusetts, Amherst.
+If a student enrolls in the API-led course or the teaching internship, chooses to complete supplementary papers, or if their home university requires it, they can elect to receive a transcript from the University of Massachusetts, Amherst for an additional fee.

 - @api Online System